melomark/readme/README.md

 I will always default to the Scrum Framework/Values **but** I'm open to variants and experimenting with different paths to the end result.
 I will bring questions directly to the team about whether the new method is working and will facilitate the adoption and optimization.

 As a coach I will use my experience and curiousity to bring out the best in you.
-I may not have an answer to your questions but I will listen to you and respect your candor.
-Sometimes it helps to have someone to walk and talk with.
+I may not have an answer to your question but I will listen to you and respect your candor and privacy.
+I am always learning and my next lesson may come from you.

 ## My Core Values